Should I Retake the MCAT? (A Guide to your MCAT Score)

 This step should be pretty self-explanatory for all test-writers.
-Your score should be a number ranging anywhere from 8-43 (I’ve never heard of any score <8 or similarly the other extreme >43) and a letter from J-T. A key fact about the MCAT is it is a curved test.
-That means that your grade is a reflection on how well you did on the test relative to other students who took the same test.
+Your score should be a number ranging anywhere from 8-43 (I’ve never heard of any score <8 or similarly the other extreme >43) and a letter from J-T. A key fact about the MCAT is it is a standardized test.
+That means that your grade is a reflection in comparison to everyone who’s ever taken the test.
 The median of the test will always be 24 because AAMC sets it up this way.
 In other words, what really matters is your percentile score and how well you did compared to other test-takers.
 It’s set up this way to ensure that all the tests are standardized so even if you find one sitting of the MCAT harder than another sitting, you won’t be punished for answering less questions correct because your fellow test takers will have found it just as hard.
 Regarding the letter score, it is sometimes looked at by schools and sometimes totally disregarded by other schools.

 Most medical schools require their students to be above average.
 A score of 24 will not cut it for almost all schools.
 A standing in the 80th percentile is a solid score, but there are more factors to consider than just the percentile, which brings us to the next point.

 Which medical schools do you want to apply to?

 The next step is to see if your score is compatible with the schools you want to apply to.
 Make a list of which schools you will be applying to.
 Take into consideration factors such as location, expenses, curriculum, etc. Ideally you want to apply only to schools you would be willing to go to if accepted.
 Nothing is harder to explain to future admissions committees than being accepted into a medical school and declining their offer without having another acceptance in hand.
 It will make re-applying to medical schools that much harder.

 Determining the school’s statistics and cut-offs for admitted students.